Adam Hastings: International career

 Hastings has come through the Scottish international set-up.
 He was also named in the extended Scotland squad in the lead up to the 2018 Six Nations championship game vs Italy.
 He has gained caps at Scotland U16, Scotland U18, Scotland U19 and Scotland U20.

 He received his first senior cap against Canada on 9 June 2018.

 On 9 October 2019 Hastings scored two tries and kicked eight conversions in a 61–0 win over Russia at the 2019 Rugby World Cup.

 He was named in Gregor Townsend's 38 man Scotland squad for the 2020 Six Nations Championship.
 He started against Ireland, England, Italy and France and being set to start against Wales before the COVID-19 pandemic prevented that match from going ahead.

 Personal life

 He has represented Scotland Schools at javelin at under 17.
-Hastings is the son of ex-Scotland international rugby union captain Gavin Hastings; and the nephew of ex-Scotland international rugby union player Scott Hastings.
+Hastings is the son of ex-Scotland international rugby union captain Gavin Hastings; and the nephew of the late ex-Scotland international rugby union player Scott Hastings.